 In order for the castle to be built, 4 houses had to be demolished.
 William then appointed Henry de Beaumont as constable of the castle.
 As years went on, power struggles happened and in 1088, Henry de Beaumont was made the first Earl of Warwick.

 Warwick castle became a prison and for a time it held that notorious title.
-Even the English king Edward IV was put in warwick Castles prison in the 15th century.
+Even the English king Edward IV was put in Warwick Castle’s prison in the 15th century.
 The control of the castle and its lands was always associated and passed down in the Beaumont family until the year 1242 when Thomas de Beaumont passed down the castle and its lands to his sister Lady Margery.

-In the 17th century the grounds were turned into a garden due to the decline in use of castles at that time and the fortifications were enhanced due to an impending war while the rest was furbished to provide a better living environment.
+In the 17th century the grounds were turned into a garden due to the decline in the use of castles at that time and the fortifications were enhanced due to an impending war while the rest was furbished to provide a better living environment.

 In 1618 Warwick Castle created a 3rd title earl and this time the title was given to the Greville family.
 Robert Greville enhanced the defences of the castle in 1642 in order to prepare for the First English Civil War.
-On the 7th of August a siege was laid on the castle, which was lifted on the 23rd.
+On the 7th of August, a siege was laid on the castle, which was lifted on the 23rd.
 The Royalists were forced to retreat because the garrison army got relieved by the forces of Robert Devereux.

 From 1642 until 1660 Warwick castle was used as a prison and garrison, up until the point when the English Council of State ordered the castle to disband its garrison and hand over control to Robert Greville.
 The castle flourished and was improved a lot during the ownership of different earls and in 1747, the Italian Painter Antonio Canaletto was ordered to paint the castle by the Greville family.

 The design is fully functional and it takes 8 men half an hour to load, wind up the mechanism and fire it.
-Since 2006 the trebuchet has held the record for strongest catapult of its type by launching a 13 kilogram projectile over a distance of 249 meters at a speed of 260 kilometers per hour.
+Since 2006 the trebuchet has held the record for the strongest catapult of its type by launching a 13-kilogram projectile over a distance of 249 meters at a speed of 260 kilometers per hour.

-In 2001 Warwick castle was named as one of Britain’s Top 10 historic houses and monuments.
+In 2001 Warwick castle was named one of Britain’s Top 10 historic houses and monuments.
 The castle holds and protects important heritage, the famous Warwick Trebuchet and it holds many plays within its walls which are open to the public and receive more than half a million visitors each year.